-It is no secret that student athletes in college spend a huge amount of time in training, competition, meetings with coaches, and other sports-related activities.
+It is no secret that a college student athlete spends a huge amount of time in training, competition, meetings with coaches, and other sports-related activities.
 But what about the student part?
 How do student athletes find time to study?

 Believe it or not, but it is actually possible to live the dual life of a student athlete without having to take fake “paper classes” or let your GPA suffer.
 Here are some of the ways that you can succeed academically as a college student athlete.